 Then, we have the main()

-differences though: we now create an object of the class Incrementer
+function; here, we similarly create threads as described in the previous article.
+A few differences, though: we now create an object of the class Incrementer

 , and we pass it to the threads.
-Note that we use
+Note that we use std::ref

 here, to pass a reference of the object, instead of passing a copy to the thread.